BabarRehman/Clark-coding-challenge/README.md

-# README
+# CLARK CODING CHALLENGE

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+A simple service to calculate the referral scoring.

+All the commands should be run in the root directory of the application after pulling.

-* How to run the test suite
+* Ruby version 2.7.2 is required to run the code.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Open the root directory of the application and run 'bundle install'

+* Run the tests with command 'rspec'

+* The interface of the service can be accessed on address 'localhost:3000' after starting the server with command 'rails s'

+* The file 'input.txt' based on the description of the challenge is available for upload through the interface for convenience.